LooDaHu/ARORA_General_-Introduction/Welcome file.md

 # Retrofit2
 As the offical site of the Retrofit says, Retrofit2 is a HTTP client that is embedded into your Android application.
-In this part, we will discuss
+In this part, we will discuss how to use Retrofit2 to commuicate with our server and implement the common HTTP request method.

 # Contact
 If you have any question about the above content, be free to contact me.